forman/extendit/README.md

 3. Dependencies on our own packages
 4. Dependencies on our own modules higher up in the hierarchy using source prefix `@`
-5. Dependencies on sub-modules that are in the same module folder further down the hierarchy using source prefix `./`
+5. Dependencies on submodules that are in the same module folder further down the hierarchy using source prefix `./`

 If we also have resource dependencies (`*.css`, `*.json`, `*.svg`, ...),